raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 ## About on-line play

 This game connects to Playdate's on-line leaderboard API, to enable sending and receiving of high scores among players across the globe.
 To use on-line functionality in this game, make sure your Playdate has an active Wireless connection.

+> ⚠️ *HEXA for personal computers does not connect on-line, or transmit high scores.*

 ## Submitting your scores